tindll/MMS/README.md

 # TODO - 04/05/21
-short term: code a long/short signal long term: figure out how the fuck tenserflow works
+short term: code a long/short signal long term: figuring out tensorflow

 # TODO - 28/04/21
 figure out an API to use, how to use it